ocodista/trampar-de-casa/docs/personal-roles-automation.md

 ### Email Prerender

-The prerender's function is to meld all the static data of an email (header and footer) with the dynamic, non-static roles.
+The prerender's function is to combine all the static data of an email (header and footer) with the dynamic, non-static roles.

 These roles need to be dynamic as they may become inactive by 11am on the following Wednesday.
 ![image](https://github.com/ocodista/trampar-de-casa/assets/19851187/5e92f9ea-aaf5-4297-8e13-65a1f1db55dc)

 ### Email Renderer

 Ideally, this should operate close to the send date, possibly starting at 9am on Wednesday, to be safe.
 We should measure the execution time in the future to ensure it operates closer to the **Email Sender**.

 For each email, it will: